 At this point, you might be ready to give up your artistic dream of a tattooing career in the city that never sleeps because there are so many challenges to overcome.
 Maybe you don’t want to leave your steady job to start an apprenticeship where you spend one or two years working as the tattoo shop’s receptionist.
 Or maybe you’ve been turned away when you’ve visited a tattoo shop with your portfolio and asked a tattoo artist you know to teach you.
+Maybe you’re worried about leaving the security of a job that lets you work from home and are wondering whether you can learn to tattoo safely in a post-COVID world.
 We’ve heard these stories before!

 Although it might seem like you’ll have to be one in a million to land a tattoo apprenticeship in New York City, we’ve got good news for you: you can learn to tattoo in a welcoming, inclusive, and supportive environment in our studio right near the Morgan L train stop.

 At Body Art & Soul Tattoos, we’re ready to mentor you through every step of your journey.
 From learning how to create impeccable tattoo designs to getting your license and pulling your first line on your first client, we’re there for you.
 Our Brooklyn-based tattoo studio is at 95 Morgan Avenue in Bushwick, so it is easy to get to wherever you are in Brooklyn, Queens, Manhattan, Staten Island, the Bronx, or the surrounding NYC-metro area.
 And the first part of our training involves live, one-on-one video sessions in a virtual classroom with an instructor, so you can start online.
 Once you pass the requirements of the virtual training, you’ll be ready to complete your apprenticeship in our studio, where you’ll learn about preventing cross contamination along with sanitizing and disinfecting procedures.